klebgenomics/Kleborate/README.md

 Note there is a separate column 'Omp' reporting known resistance-related mutations in the OmpK35 and OmpK36 osmoporins.

-Note that Kleborate reports resistance results for all antimicrobial classes with confidently attribuatble resistance mechanisms in KpSC.
+Note that Kleborate reports resistance results for all antimicrobial classes with confidently attributable resistance mechanisms in KpSC.
 Not all of these are actually used clinically for treatment of KpSC infections (e.g. Ntmdz, MLS, Rif) but they are still reported here as the presence of acquired resistance determinants to these classes is of interest to researchers for other reasons (e.g. these genes can be useful markers of MGEs and MGE spread; there is potential for use of these drugs against other organisms to select for KpSC in co-infected patients or in the environment).
-For an overview of antimicrobial resistance and consensus definitions of multidrug resistance (MDR), extreme drug resistance (XDR) and pan drug resistance in Enterobacteriaceae see [Magiorakos 2012](https://www.clinicalmicrobiologyandinfection.com/article/S1198-743X(14)61632-3/fulltext).
+For an overview of antimicrobial resistance and consensus definitions of multidrug resistance (MDR), extreme drug resistance (XDR) and pan drug resistance in Enterobacteriaceae, see [Magiorakos 2012](https://www.clinicalmicrobiologyandinfection.com/article/S1198-743X(14)61632-3/fulltext).